ikuamike/100_Days_Of_Code/log.md

 **Thoughts:** Learning about sockets and how to setup a http server on nodemcu was really interesting definitely got some project ideas for that

 **Link to work:** N/A at the moment

+### Day 6: February 7, 2018
+**Today's Progress**: More stuff to do with webserver

+**Thoughts:** It was interesting playing around with the webserver, but realized it is capable of what I want achieve.
+Still looking for a better way to run a webserver that can serve good web pages.

+**Link to work:** N/A